Intolerable Cruelty: Plot

-Six months later, Miles goes to Las Vegas, Nevada to give the keynote address at a convention for divorce attorneys.
+Six months later, Miles goes to Las Vegas, to give the keynote address at a convention for divorce attorneys.
 He encounters Marylin, who has divorced Howard and presumably collected a sizable share of the Doyle Oil fortune.
 However, she admits that she is disenchanted with her wealthy but lonely life.

-Miles marries her on the spur of the moment, and signs the Massey prenup to prove that he has no interest in her fortune, but she tears it up.
+Miles marries Marylin on the spur of the moment, and signs the Massey prenup to prove that he has no interest in her fortune, but she tears it up.
 The next morning, Miles tells the convention that love is the most important thing, and that he is giving up divorce for pro bono work.

 Shortly afterwards, Miles discovers that "Howard D. Doyle" is just an actor from one of Donaly's soap operas; Marylin tricked him, leaving his considerable wealth at risk.
-Desperate to save the firm's reputation, Miles' boss, Herb Myerson suggests hiring hitman "Wheezy Joe" to kill Marylin.
+Desperate to save the firm's reputation, Miles' boss, Herb Myerson, suggests hiring hitman "Wheezy Joe" to kill Marylin.

 Miles then learns that Marylin's ex-husband Rex has died without changing his will, leaving her his entire fortune.
 Since she is now the wealthier of the two parties, his assets are no longer at risk.
-A repentant Miles rushes to save Marylin from Joe, but Marilyn has already offered to pay him double to kill Miles instead.
+Repentant, Miles rushes to save Marylin from Joe, but she has already offered to pay him double to kill him instead.
 In the confusion of the ensuing struggle, Joe mistakes his gun for his asthma inhaler and accidentally kills himself.

-Later, Miles, Marylin and their lawyers meet to negotiate a divorce.
+Later, Miles, Marylin, and their lawyers meet to negotiate a divorce.
 Miles pleads for a second chance and retroactively signs a Massey prenup.
 Realizing her own feelings for him, she tears it up, and they kiss.
 Marylin reveals that to get Donaly's help for supplying Howard, she gave him an idea for a hit TV show, restoring his fortunes in the process: America's Funniest Divorce Videos, with Gus as the host.